RakhithJK/Tyrrrz-LightBulb-wiki/Settings-explanation.md

 Config file property name: `IsGammaPollingEnabled`

-Description: When enabled, gamma is refreshed every couple of seconds to make sure its not overriden by anything.
+Description: When enabled, gamma is refreshed every couple of seconds to make sure it is not overriden by anything else.

 - **Temperature smoothing**